EmmettDemirhan/Google_Data_Analytics_Capstone_Project/README.md

 ## Files in the Repository

-- `Bellabeat_Analysis_Report.Rmd`: R Markdown file containing the complete analysis, including code and data manipulation.
+- `Bellabeat_Analytics.Rmd`: R Markdown file containing the complete analysis, including code and data manipulation.
-- `Bellabeat_Analysis_Report.pdf`: Comprehensive report of the findings and strategic recommendations, excluding code and data manipulation details.
+- `Bellabeat_Analytics_Report.pdf`: Comprehensive report of the findings and strategic recommendations, excluding code and data manipulation details.
 - `Fitabase_Data/`: Folder containing all datasets used in the analysis.
 - `Google_Data_Analytics_Certificate.pdf`: Certificate of completion for the Google Data Analytics Professional Certificate program.
 - `Google_Data_Analytics_Capstone_Project.pdf`: Document describing the capstone project guidelines and objectives.